bryal/tedwm/README.md

 Introducing TedWM.
-Aimed at developers who wish for a unified, integrated desktop environment experience without the bloat of a typical desktop environment, while still retaining absolute customizability, it combines a window manager with a text-editor and a terminal emulator.
+Aimed at developers who wish for a unified, integrated desktop environment experience without the bloat of a typical desktop environment, while still retaining absolute customizability.
+TedWM combines a window manager with a text-editor and a terminal emulator.
 All assets of the environment are configurable and fully programmable through a common scripting language.

 ## Milestones